Author Interview: Shannon Page

 2.)
 You don’t collaborate on every short piece.
 How are your solo works different?
 Do you think your “voice,” the thing that stamps your writing as uniquely yours, changes from book to book, story to story—or can you already see themes that reoccur in your work?

 A.) I can definitely see themes I revisit again and again—and some of them change over time.
 When I was putting the Eastlick collection together, I noticed that several of my favorite stories come from a time of great upheaval in my life, when I was leaving a long marriage, moving away from my home state, and starting a new life full of promise and fear and excitement and uncertainty.
 Jumping off the metaphoric cliff.
-So not just the story called “Home” but several others deal with displacement, the search for home, and the heartbreak and disillusionment that comes when an important relationship ends.
+So not just the story called “Home,” but several others deal with displacement, the search for home, and the heartbreak and disillusionment that comes when an important relationship ends.

 I do love the freedom and span of a novel; I’m a character-focused writer, most comfortable when I can explore a character fully.
-It’s true, though, that some stories are only so big, and so the shorter length works for that—though I still like it if the world is much bigger than what ends up on the page.
+It’s true, though, that some stories are only so big, and so a shorter length works for that—though I still like it if the world is much bigger than what ends up on the page.
 My story “By the Sea” is one of those: you get the sense of Elizabeth’s past and personality from only a few telling details.

 4.)
 Some people jump into fiction, taking a character or an idea that interests them and simply start writing.
 Others research like mad before they start, and still others have a character tap them on the shoulder, and then they start researching.
 How do you approach your writing?
 Does it change from story to story?

-Actually one of the ways collaborative writing has helped me is by giving me a chance to work closely with writers who do plan and plot more comfortably than I do.
+Actually, one of the ways collaborative writing has helped me is by giving me a chance to work closely with writers who do plan and plot more comfortably than I do.
 It’s very instructive to see how it’s done.
 But I fear it will never be my natural place.

 5.)
 Why writing to communicate your vision, and not art, drama, etc?